Members of the Academy

 Birchler joined the MU faculty in the Division of Biological Sciences in 1991.
 In 2002, he was named fellow of the American Association for the Advancement of Science.
 In 2007, Northeast Normal University of China gave Birchler the Award for Excellence in Academic Achievements.
 He became an National Academy of Sciences member in 2011.

 In 1972, when Jack Colwill launched MU’s Department of Family and Community Medicine, it was a new specialty he hoped would help alleviate the shortage of primary care physicians.
 For 25 years Colwill led the department, elevating it to a ranking among the best in the nation.
 He began with a half dozen faculty members.
-Today there are 60.
+Today there are over 70.
 Along the way, he recruited Gerald Perkoff, also an Institute of Medicine member, who died Dec.
 25, 2011.

 Throughout his career, Colwill has sought solutions to physician-workforce issues.
 The shortage is especially great in rural areas.
 Colwill is widely known for his decades-long efforts to expand the health care workforce.
 He realized that in order for family medicine to make its mark, departments such as his had to train physicians not only as clinicians but also as teachers and researchers.
 He built a department that is nationally known for performing all three tasks at a high level.
 In recognition of his work, Colwill was elected to the National Institute of Medicine in 1989.